What is test data?

 - Large volumes of data

 1. Testing teams do not have access to the data sources

-Especially with the GDPR in place, access to data sources is limited.
-Only a few employees are able to access the data sources.
-The advantage of this is that the chance of a data breach is reduced.
+Especially with the GDPR, PCI, HIPAA, and other data security regulations in place, access to data sources is limited.
+As a result, only a few employees are able to access the data sources.
+The advantage of this policy is that the chance of a data breach is reduced.
 The disadvantage is that test teams are dependent on others and that long waiting times arise.

 2. Delay in giving production data access to the testers by developers

 Agile is not yet being used everywhere.
-In many organizations multiple teams work on the same databases.
-Besides that it causes conflicts, the data set often changes and doesn’t contain the right (up to date) data when it’s the next team’s turn.
+In many organizations, multiple teams and users work on the same project and thus on the same databases.
+Besides that it causes conflicts, the data set often changes and doesn’t contain the right (up-to-date) data when it’s the next team’s turn to test the application.